-Limitations on Enrollment: Course not open for credit to students with credit In: Students enrolling In this class are not eligible for other CWEE or INTRN classes during the same semester.
-Students may not exceed (16) units in the combination of CWEE and INTRN classes.
+Limitations on Enrollment: Students enrolling in this class are not eligible for other Cooperative Work Experience Education (CWEE) or

+Internship (INTRN) classes during the same semester.
+Students may not exceed sixteen (16) units in the combination of CWEE and INTRN classes.